 Fredensborg House by Norm.Architects

-Fredensborg House is a beautiful dwelling with a natural and simple beauty, located in the north of Copenhagen, designed by the Copenhagen-based simplicity lovers at Norm.Architects.
+Fredensborg House is a timeless dwelling located in the north of Copenhagen, designed by the Copenhagen-based simplicity lovers at Norm.Architects.

 Located on a sloping property, the house is built on five small plateaus connected by steps, reflecting the shape of its surrounding terrain.
 The house aesthetic is derived from inspirations brought about by the labyrinthine mountain village architecture, those that you may find familiar in Southern Europe, the architecture of Chinese temples, and in the works of modernist Danish architecture Jørn Utzon.